PRUTHVIRAJ-HM/Python-Projects/README.md

-Check out for Projects in the Branches
+#All the Projects are in the Branches of this repo